 However, those who attend the Digital Writing Studio are not required to interact with a tutor, as the Digital Writing Studio is also open to those seeking to work independently to complete projects or to improve overall capabilities in digital communication.

 If you’re interested in reserving a workstation, you can make an appointment through our online scheduler.
 Walk-ins are also accepted, though preference is given to those with appointments when space is limited.

-The Digital Writing Studio is directed by Kat Greene, Lecturer of English.
+The Digital Writing Studio is directed by Dr. Kat Greene.

 If you would like to learn more about our Digital Writing Symposium, check it out here: